-Posiva's spent fuel disposal canister and its loading have been designed so that the effective multiplication factor $(k{eff})$ remains below 0.95.
+Posiva's spent fuel disposal canister and its loading have been designed so that the effective multiplication factor (k{eff}) remains below 0.95.
 The criticality safety of the copper/iron canisters developed has been studied by Posiva with the MCNP4C Monte Carlo code.
-All the three types of spent fuel disposal canisters planned to be used for final disposal in Finland have been analysed.
+All three types of canisters planned to be used for final disposal of TVO's and FPH's spent fuel have been analysed.
 A study by

-Posiva in 1995 showed that a contemporary canister design loaded with twelve fresh VVER 440 assemblies with an initial enrichment of 4.2% fulfils the criticality safety criteria.
+Posiva in 1995, which was re-analysed in 2005, showed that a contemporary canister design loaded with twelve fresh VVER 440 assemblies with an initial enrichment of 4.2% fulfils the criticality safety criteria.
 Also an earlier design of the BWR canister loaded with twelve fresh BWR assemblies with an initial enrichment of 3.8% and without burnable absorbers was shown to meet the safety criteria.

-In a recent study (2005), the main emphasis was on the canister intended for the fuel to be used in the EPR-type Olkiluoto 3 reactor.
-This new canister type fulfils the criticality safety criteria only if the reactivity change due to burnup (burnup credit) is taken into account in calculations, as opposed to making calculations with non-irradiated fuel.
-The fuel bundles to be loaded in an EPR canister must be irradiated at least to a burnup of 20 MWd/kgU to fulfil the criteria.
-In the 2005 study, only a few calculations were carried out for the present versions of VVER and BWR canisters but the results are in good agreement with the previous calculations.
+In a Posiva study (2005), the main emphasis was on the canister designed for the fuel to be used in the EPR-type Olkiluoto 3 reactor.
+This canister type fulfils the criticality safety criteria only if the reactivity change due to burnup (burnup credit) is taken into account in calculations, as opposed to making calculations with non-irradiated fuel.
+The fuel bundles to be loaded in an EPR canister must be irradiated at least to a burnup of 20 MWd/ kgU to fulfil the criteria.
+Criticality safety assessments are being updated and will be presented in Construction Lisence application documents.